bionic-gpt/bionic-gpt/website/content/docs/administration/external-api.md

 In the `docker-compose.yml` we'll also need to configure the embeddings job to point to your external LLM API.

-Add the following environment variable `OPENAI_ENDPOINT` and point it to the port you are running your API on.
+Add the following environment variable `EMBEDDINGS_API_ENDPOINT` and point it to the port you are running your API on.

 ```yml
 services: